cdapio/cdap-ingest/stream-client/stream-client-java/README.md

 stream-client-java
 ==================

-Stream Client Java API for managing streams via external custom java applications.
+The Stream Client Java API is for managing Streams via external custom Java applications.

-## supported actions
+## Supported Actions

- - create Stream with specified <stream-id>;
+ - create a Stream with a specified <stream-id>;
- - update TTL for Stream by specified <stream-id>;
+ - update TTL for an exiting Stream with a specified <stream-id>;
- - get current Stream TTL by specified <stream-id>;
+ - retrieve the current Stream TTL for a specified <stream-id>;
- - truncate Stream by specified <stream-id> (this means the deletion of all events that were written to the Stream);
+ - truncate an existing Stream (the deletion of all events that were written to the Stream);
- - write event to the Stream by specified <stream-id>;
+ - write an event to an existing Stream;
- - send File to the Stream by specified <stream-id>.
+ - send a File to an existing Stream.

-## usage
+## Usage

- For the start to use Stream Client Java API, you need to include maven dependency to your project pom file:
+ To use the Stream Client Java API, include this Maven dependency in your project's ```pom.xml``` file:

  <dependency>
   <groupId>co.cask.cdap</groupId>